-Earlier this week, we reported that legendary musician Prince had been honoured with his own Pantone colour (a bold shade of purple, of course).
-But that got us thinking: what Pantone colours might other famous musicians, celebrities and icons be awarded when they pop their clogs?
+Last year, legendary musician Prince was honoured with his own Pantone colour (opens in new tab) (a bold shade of purple, of course).
+And that got us thinking: what Pantone colours might other famous musicians, celebrities and icons be awarded when they pop their clogs?

 So, we did it.
-Using some of their famous songs, nicknames, outfits or just whatever sprang to mind, really (this was not a scientific colour-matching experiment), we've come up with some new celebrity Pantone colours...
+Using some of their famous songs, nicknames, outfits or just whatever sprang to mind, really (this was not a scientific experiment based on colour theory (opens in new tab)), we've come up with some new celebrity Pantone colours...

 01. It ain’t easy being Pantone 2276 C

 Could there be two better contenders for green than Kermit the Frog or The Incredible Hulk?
 Kermit won for us: we think that after everyone’s favourite amphibious felt thing retires (can a Muppet retire?) he should get his own Pantone green, as a tribute to, well, just being the coolest frog ever.
-We’ve matched Pantone 2276 C to his skin tone, which we think is a pretty good fit.
+After all, he's already got his own font (opens in new tab).
+We’ve matched Pantone 2276 C (opens in new tab) to his skin tone, which we think is a pretty good fit.

 02. Pantone Black C Sabbath